allanchangcl/kubernetes-cluster/README.md

 ![Traefik Dashboard](traefik-dashboard.png)

 ## Kubernetes Dashboard
-You can setup Kubernetes to manage your cluster from the Internet.
-May not be secure enough to prevent unauthorized access so not recommended for critical web applications.
+You can also setup Kubernetes Dashboard to be accessible from the Internet.

 ![Kubernetes Dashboard](kubernetes-dashboard.png)